 Be patient with your curls.
 If you have darker curls and waves, it may take a few sessions before you get the look you want.
 Trust the process, curl-friend!
 Don’t be surprised if your stylist is recommending that you take a break and come back in a few weeks for another session.
 They just want to make sure that you are not damaging your hair.

 After Coloring/Dying Curly Hair

 Coloring your hair requires a cocktail of somewhat harsh ingredients that can linger even after washing out your color.
 This can affect your results when trying to style your hair afterwards.
 Clarifying is a great way to give your hair and scalp a deep cleaning and give your curls a fresh start.

 Dying your hair can often result in a change to your hair’s porosity and your hair cuticle will likely be a bit lifted from the damage.
 To counteract this and to prevent dryness, you’ll need to consistently use water and product to hydrate and moisturize daily and deep condition often.
 Using a small amount of oil after styling can also help to seal in moisture throughout the day.

 GET INTO REPAIR MODE

-If you’re interested in colouring your curls, don’t be afraid to experiment!
-We know that growing and maintaining a head full of healthy, curly hair can feel like a full-time job but as long as you’re smart about how your treat your mane before, during and after your colour is applied, then you’ll be good to go!
+If you’re interested in coloring your curls, don’t be afraid to experiment!
+We know that growing and maintaining a head full of healthy, curly hair can feel like a full-time job but as long as you’re smart about how your treat your mane before, during and after your color is applied, then you’ll be good to go!